Example Art Director Job Description (2022)

-Free art director job description template.
+Free art director job description.
 An art director is a creative professional who determines the artistic direction, typography, branding and copywriting.
 And other visual elements to communicate a brand or product message.
 The art director reviews copy, layouts, designs, photography, and other creative assets.
 In addition, they develop budgets, timelines, and determine the best creative concepts to represent the creative director’s vision.

 An art director is sometimes referred to as an advertising art director.